FY 2014 Financial and Program Performance Highlights

 The Agency also responded to management challenges, which EPA's OIG identifies each year.
-The following are the Key Management Challenges (PDF) (20 pp, 2.7 MB) identified in FY 2013:
+The following are the Key Management Challenges (PDF) (17 pp, 4.4 MB) identified in FY 2014:

-- Oversight of delegation to states
+- Oversight of states authorized to accomplish environmental goals

-- Safe reuse of contaminated sites
+- Limited controls hampers the safe reuse of contaminated sites

 - Regulatory and resource limitations constrain EPA’s assessment and management of chemical risks

 - EPA needs to improve it workload analysis to accomplish its mission efficiently and effectively

 - EPA needs to enhance information technology security to combat cyber threats